cheapskatecoder/compliance-backend/README.md

 ---

-## Potential Improvements
+# DISCLAIMER: Potential Improvements
+The project is built with a minimal typescript setup.
+I have highlighted some of the potential improvements below:
+- Add ESlint and prettier config.
+- Add proper logging.
+- Add authentication.
 - Add rate limiting to prevent abuse.
-- Enhance testing coverage with mocks for Puppeteer and OpenAI.
 - Optimize Puppeteer for heavy workloads (e.g., use a pool of page instances).
 - Implement caching for compliance results to reduce redundant API calls.